Managing models

 - BMC.AMIOPS.SPE2501To schedule a model creation at a later time, under Schedule model creation for later option, click Yes.
 The default is No.

-- On the Select Models tab, select the models that you want to merge by clicking the check box next to them and click Next
+- In step 3 of 4, select the models that you want to merge, and click Next

-When selecting models to merge:- (Required) You select only one model for each Db2 subsystem
+- (Required) Select only one model for each Db2 subsystem.

 - (Required) The selected models have the same build number.